marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

                          Destructor
 {% endhighlight %}

-One remark must be made concerning the creation on line 4: here a temporary object is created, which is again an rvalue and object `a` is move constructed from it.
+On line 4, a temporary
+object is created, which is again an rvalue and object `a` is move constructed from it.
 This is however not the default behaviour of gcc (version `4.9` in my case).
 The compiler, if not asked otherwise, optimizes away the creation of the temporary.